 Catleap to grab the uppermost ledge.
 Pull up.
 Slip and splashdown flat, submerging briefly.
 Spring up gasping for air, overwhelmed by the fear of drowning.

 Two regulars peer over the top ledge and laugh out loud.
 Spiky hair in the glare.
-Mario looks above them: part of the simulated sun is occluded by Escher’s compound of intersecting cubes.
+Mario looks above them: part of the simulated sun occluded by Escher’s compound of intersecting cubes.

 Glancing over the side of the channel.
 Cherry spawns in.
 “Where are--?”
 Bird’s eye view of Cherry’s avatar.
 Default human body shape and skin clothed in customizable techwear.